How is Zeffy free?

 State reporting requirements

-Federal nonprofit accounting requirements are a great place to start, but your state may have more to consider.
+Federal nonprofit organization accounting requirements are a great place to start, but your state may have more to consider.
 Checking in with the state's informational registration and filing rules is always a good idea.

 A few areas to be aware of include: